qmigo/WhtsapSyntaxHighlighter/README.md

 # Installation Instructions
 **Google Chrome / Microsoft Edge**
 1. Download this repo as a [ZIP file from GitHub](https://github.com/qmigo/WhtsapSyntaxHighlighter/archive/master.zip)
-2. Unzip the file and you should have a folder named `WhtsapSyntaxHighlighter-main`.
+2. Unzip the file and you should have a folder named `WhtsapSyntaxHighlighter-main`
-3. In Chrome/Edge go to the extensions page (`chrome://extensions` or `edge://extensions`).
+3. In Chrome/Edge go to the extensions page (`chrome://extensions` or `edge://extensions`)
-4. Enable Developer Mode.
+4. Enable Developer Mode
-5. Drag the `WhtsapSyntaxHighlighter-main` folder anywhere on the page to import it (do not delete the folder afterwards).
+5. Drag the `WhtsapSyntaxHighlighter-main` folder anywhere on the page to import it (do not delete the folder afterwards)

 **Mozilla Firefox**
 * Download and install the addon from [here](https://addons.mozilla.org/en-US/firefox/addon/whatsapp-syntax-highlighter)